riolubruh/YABDP4Nitro/README.md

 In June 2022 it was renamed from NitroPerks to YABDP4Nitro, which is an acyonym for Yet Another BetterDiscord Plugin for Nitro because it had gone through so many changes that it was already effectively an entirely separate codebase.

-The name was made intentionally bad to distance it from the original NitroPerks and any other existing forks of NitroPerks.
+The name was made intentionally bad to distance it from the original NitroPerks and any of its forks.

-YABDP4Nitro is designed to enhance the Discord experience for people that can't afford Nitro or just aren't willing to give their money to Discord.
+YABDP4Nitro is designed make Discord better for people that can't afford Nitro or just aren't willing to give their money to Discord.

 The most important aspect of this software is this: